top of page

 We are released from the neuropaths of Stephens mind and back to the converstaion with the trio and milkwoman.

 The milkwoman ask Buck to taste the milk in which he does and offers support for the good goods of the country.
 He insinuates that the diet of the country is poor in which they have rotten teeth and guts.
-Continuing the negative view on the country he describes the conditions of the times:
+Continuing to enlighten us on the current state of the country, he describes the conditions of the times:

 "She bows her old head to a voice that speaks to her loudly, her bonesetter, her medicineman: me she slights"